balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

     TOTAL NOT_RUN: 0 | TOTAL FAILURE: 0 | TOTAL ERROR: 0 | TOTAL SUCCESS: 1 | TOTAL SKIP: 0 | TOTAL COVERED_BY: 0

 Congratulations!
-You have successfully created a Scenario and a suitable Setup for it.
+You have successfully run your first test with Balder.